Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

-At this point the proof splits into several cases, corresponding to the three possible configurations of zeros in Lemma \ref{lem:4.2} and the computation involved in finding the filtering error, as explained in Remark \ref{rem:4.2}.
-While the specific calculations are somewhat different in each case, they are based on the same techniques, which we will detail below for $\alpha_1>\alpha_2\in (0,1)$.
+At this point the proof splits into several cases, corresponding to the three possible zeros configurations of $\Lambda(z)$, described in Lemma \ref{lem:4.2}, and the computation of filtering error, as explained in Remark \ref{rem:4.2}.
+While the specific calculations are somewhat different in each case, they are based on the same technique, which we will detail for $\alpha_1>\alpha_2\in (0,1)$, omitting all other cases.

 Define $\theta(t) := \arg\big(\Lambda^+(t)\big)$, choosing the argument branch so that $\theta(t)$ is continuous on $(0,\infty)$ and $\theta(\infty) := \lim_{t\to\infty}\theta(t)$ belongs to the interval $(-\pi, \pi)$.
-This defines $\theta(t)$ uniquely and for $\alpha_1>\alpha_2$,
+This defines $\theta(t)$ uniquely, and, for $\alpha_1>\alpha_2$,

 In what follows we will need a function $X(z)$, which is sectionally holomorphic on $\mathbb{C}\setminus \Real_+$, satisfies the boundary condition